Tongariro National Park & the Tongariro Crossing

 tongariro on tour

-If you’re on a Haka tour with us, we’ll organise everything for your Tongariro Crossing hike add-on, and if you stay at our Haka Lodge in Taupō, our amazing lodge staff will give you heaps of advice and book your shuttle transport to and from the crossing in advance.
+If you’re on a Haka tour with us, we’ll organise everything for your Tongariro Crossing hike add-on, whether you are interested in Tongariro Crossing tours or hiking it unguided.
+If you stay at our Haka Lodge in Taupō, our amazing lodge staff will give you heaps of advice and book your shuttle transport to and from the crossing in advance.

 The weather can change dramatically and quickly in this region, so prepare for encountering all conditions with adequate warm clothing layers, sunscreen, good footwear, energy-giving snacks and thirst-quenching water.
 The Crossing is part of the multi-day Tongariro Northern Circuit, which passes over Mt Tongariro and around Mt Ngāuruhoe and is one of New Zealand’s Great Walks.

 TONGARIRO STARS AS LORD OF THE RINGS LOCATIONS

 When travelling the rugged Tongariro landscapes, Lord of the Rings fans may get flashbacks to the Peter Jackson films as this region is the cinematic double for the menacing Mordor and surrounding lands.
 Tolkien's motley crew of hobbits, elves, wizards, and other armed fellows roamed this land in the hopes of throwing the one ring into the fiery depths of Mount Doom (a.k.a Mount Ngauruhoe).